secure-firmware/xilinx-kintex-audio-processing/doc/High-Level Design/Step 1-4_ High-Level Design & Initial STFT Setup.md

 2. **Step 2**: Each frame is multiplied by a Hanning window to reduce spectral leakage.
 3. **Step 3**: The windowed frames are transformed into the frequency domain using a 1024-point FFT.
 4. **Step 4**: The magnitude and phase of each frequency component are calculated from the FFT result.

----

-### **Next Steps**:
-Would you like to proceed with testing the FFT and magnitude/phase calculations, or move on to the next steps in the design?